BrenoUSP/MusicBot/README.md

    ```sh
    git clone https://github.com/brenoslivio/MusicBot.git
    ```
 2. Open the project with Eclipse, compiling the software.
-You can use other software, but the project is in a Eclipse IDE folder.
+You can obviously compile directly, or with other IDE, but the project is in a Eclipse IDE folder.

 <!-- LICENSE -->
 ## License